BBj-Plugins/BBjPullToRefresh/README.md

   </a>
 </p>

 BBjPullToRefresh lets a user pull down on a child window using touch in order to refresh or retrieve more data.
 Pull-to-refresh is widely used on devices with a touch screen.
-You can use the APIs shown here to implement pull-to-refresh in your DWC app.

 ## Installation